Holder, Hosein achieve career-best rankings as Windies players move up

 Rovman Powell made the most of his return to the team with a brilliant 107 in the third match, making him the third West Indian to record a century in this format.
 He followed up with 35 not out off 17 balls in the last game.

 “After the last couple of months that we've had, it's really pleasing that we've won a series.
-Improvement for me is actually more important than winning the series because you've got to focus on getting to the ICC T20 World Cup 2022 and doing a lot better than we did in the last one.”
+Improvement for me is actually more important than winning the series because you've got to focus on getting to the ICC T20 World Cup 2022 and doing a lot better than we did in the last one,” he said.

-He added: “The crowds coming back to the stadium is very important, The players were a lot freer this time around.
-The bubble was still there but a lot more relaxed and you could see the players responding to it so credit to the medical staff of the Cricket West Indies.
-Akeal Hosein was really brilliant for us when the chips were down along with Fabian Allen.
-They turned the tide, put England under pressure, continued to get wickets and that's all we can ask, that people put their hands up when they need to and lead and fight and battle.”

 “I work day in and day out, so moving up the rankings is important.
 The ultimate goal is to be the best.
 I do pay attention to it (the rankings) because it is a good way to track your growth,” he said.